 Our test lab

-We maintain a lab that is up to date with the latest reference machines and calibrated measurement tools for our testers to bring you the right results.
+We maintain a laboratory that is up to date with the latest reference machines and calibrated measurement tools for our testers to bring you the right results.
 Everything in our laboratory is tightly controlled, including temperature, humidity, water temperature and even water hardness, to ensure each machine is tested under exactly the same conditions.

 Stock images: Getty, unless otherwise stated.